Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 <img style="max-width:100%;" src="/assets/{{ loc }}/cnot-via-intermediate.png"/>

 We can't guarantee that the middle wire is ON or OFF, but we can force it to temporarily toggle.
-Then we do CNOTs controlled by the toggled and un-toggled states.
+Then we do CNOTs onto the bottom wire controlled by the toggled and un-toggled middle wire.

 When the top wire doesn't toggle the middle wire, the two bottom CNOTs cancel each other out.
 When the top wire is ON, then the middle wire does get toggled and exactly one of the bottom CNOTs will fire.